INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/07 - Hashing Functions/07 - Hashing Functions.md

 ****
 ## Simple Hash Functions

-Where n is the size of the hash (e.g. 256 bits for SHA-256):
+Where `n` is the size of the hash (e.g. 256 bits for SHA-256):
-1. Split the file/message into blocks of n-bit each
+1. Split the file/message into blocks of `n`-bits each
 2. Process each block sequentially: each bit position across all blocks using XOR
 3. Result for each bit in hash: XOR of corresponding bits from each block